-In addition to slicing an arithmetic array by an arithmetic domain, arithmetic arrays also support slicing by ranges directly.
-If each dimension is indexed by a range, this is equivalent to slicing the domain by an arithmetic domain defined by those ranges.
+Arithmetic arrays also support slicing by ranges directly.
+If each dimension is indexed by a range, this is equivalent to slicing the array by the arithmetic domain defined by those ranges.

 For multi-dimensional arithmetic arrays, slicing with a rank change is supported by substituting integral values within a dimension's range for an actual range.
 The resulting array will have a rank less than the arithmetic array's rank and equal to the number of ranges that are passed in to take the slice.